-"Our inspiration coincidentally came from our time spent outside of Canada," explains Partner and Design Director of WAX, Monique Gamache.
+"Our inspiration coincidentally came from our time spent outside of Canada," explains explains Creative Director of WAX Nick Asik.
 "We realized there are a lot of words and phrases we use in Canada that no other country uses."

 To highlight and celebrate these 'Canadian'isms', WAX reached out to non-Canadian creatives from around the world to sketch 21 different words and phrases.
 Contributors were each assigned a different phrase to sketch, but with one important catch: no Googling allowed.

-"This made for some hilarious and head-scratching moments when we received the sketches back," says Monique.
+"This made for some hilarious and head-scratching moments when we received the sketches back," says Monique Gamache, Partner and Design Director of WAX.

 To round out the idea, WAX also reached out to creative professionals from within Canada to sketch the true meaning of each word.
 "We put each side-by-side on double page spreads to highlight just how foreign the Canadian-isms sound to non-Canadians, and reflect on the weird and wacky phrases that make us who we are."